hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

 selectable logic, or compiled and deployed alongside the peer as a `Golang plugin <https://golang.org/pkg/plugin/>`_.

-Recall that every chaincode is associated with its own endorsement and validation logic at the time of chaincode instantiation.
-If the user doesn't select one, the default built-in logic is selected implicitly.
-A peer administrator may alter the endorsement/validation logic that is selected by extending the peer's local configuration with the customization of the endorsement/validation logic which is loaded and applied at peer startup.
+By default, A chaincode will use the built in endorsement and validation logic.
+However, users have the option of selecting custom endorsement and validation plugins as part of the chaincode definition.
+An administrator can extend the endorsement/validation logic available to the peer by customizing the peer's local configuration.

 Configuration
 -------------